-Faculty of Technology, University of Mumbai, in one of its meeting unanimously resolved that, each that all faculty members in affiliated institutes understand the depth approach of course to be taught, which will enhance learner's learning process.
+Faculty of Technology, University of Mumbai, in one of its meeting unanimously resolved that, each Board of Studies shall prepare some Program Educational Objectives (PEO's) give freedom to affiliated Institutes to add few (PEO's) course objectives course outcomes to be clearly defined for each course, so that all faculty members in affiliated institutes understand the depth approach of course to be taught, which will enhance learner's learning process.
 It was also resolved that, maximum senior faculty from colleges experts from industry to be involved while revising the curriculum.
 I am happy to state that, each Board of studies has adhered to the resolutions passed by Faculty of Technology, developed curriculum accordingly.
 In addition to outcome based education, semester based credit grading system is also introduced to ensure quality of engineering education.